Alekseyyy/InfoSec/kb/README.md

 This is a curation of resources created by others and notes that I have taken regarding cybersecurity and related fields.

-### Contents at a glance
+## Contents at a glance

 * H*cking Resources
-  * Capture the Flags & Wargames
+  * CTF & Wargames List
 * Automatiion & Systems Administration
-  * Programming Tidbits
-  * Metasploit Setup and Configuration
 * Machine Learning
-* Academic Papers
+* Academic Publications
-   * Digital Forensics and Incident Response
+   * DFIR Publications
-   * Psychoinformatics and Data Science in Cybersecurity
+   * Psychoinformatics & Data Science
 * Other Awesome Resources
   * Twitter/X Posts
   * Awesome Security Firms/Organizations